panaverse/learn-generative-ai/07_gpts/06_design/readme.md

 Your approach of combining design thinking, BDD, and script generation is robust and user-focused, ensuring that the GPT developed is both functional and aligned with user needs.
 Each step builds upon the previous one, creating a seamless process from understanding user needs to technical implementation.
 By following this structured approach, you can create custom GPTs that are highly effective and user-friendly.

-## Steps in Creating AI Solutions
+## Step by Step Guide for Creating GenAI Solutions

 Using design thinking and BDD (Behavior-Driven Development) in the age of AI involves leveraging these methodologies to create AI solutions that are not only technically sound but also highly user-centric and aligned with real-world needs.

 Here’s a step-by-step guide on how to integrate these approaches effectively in AI development:

 ### Step 1: Empathize (Design Thinking)